T

 beach

-Famous for its stunning view of the Diamond Bridge (Gwangan Daegyo), especially when illuminated at night.
-The beach area is lined with trendy cafes, restaurants, and bars, offering a lively evening ambiance.
+Famous for its spectacular view of the Diamond Bridge (Gwangan Bridge), especially when illuminated at night.
+The beach area is lined with trendy cafes, restaurants, and bars, offering a lively nightlife.

-• Enjoy dinner at one of the many seafood restaurants overlooking the bridge.
+• Enjoy dinner with a view of the bridge.

 Day 2 · Busan